2002 Arkansas Razorbacks football team: Auburn

 Arkansas came out strong after their six overtime game with Tennessee.
 The Hogs Fred Talley rushed for 241 yards, 80 of those in one play, in a 38–17 upset of the Tigers at Auburn.
 241 yards remains to this day the most given up by an Auburn defense to a single rusher.
 Talley was a pleasant surprise fill-in for injured starter Cedric Cobbs.
 Talley lead the Hogs in a 426-yard rushing effort as a team.
 Talley had only 123 yards in the first four games of the year.
 Fullback Mark Pierce also had a 44-yard run on a fourth-and-one, with Matt Jones adding a 70-yard touchdown scamper in the fourth quarter.

-Auburn seemed the more likely one for a big day on the ground with highly touted running back Carnell "Cadillac" Williams.
+Auburn seemed the likely one for a big day on the ground with a touted running back Carnell "Cadillac" Williams.
 A year previous Cadillac had his break-out game against Arkansas, moving him from third to first on the depth chart at the expense of the Razorbacks.
 Said Arkansas defensive tackle Jermaine Brooks on Williams, "We gave the Cadillac a flat tire" and, "we just got sick and tired of [hearing about Williams].
 If you stop him, you stop Auburn."